Coastal sage scrub

 Coastal sage scrub in the Santa Monica Mountains.
 Note slope effect.

 Coastal sage scrub on the Santa Rosa Plateau, with oak woodland in background.

-Coastal sage scrub, also known as coastal scrub, CSS, or soft chaparral, is a low scrubland plant community of the California coastal sage and chaparral subecoregion, found in coastal California and northwestern coastal Baja California.
+Coastal sage scrub (CSS), also called coastal scrub or soft chaparral, is a low scrubland plant community of the California coastal sage and chaparral subecoregion, found in coastal California and northwestern coastal Baja California.
 It is within the California chaparral and woodlands ecoregion, of the Mediterranean forests, woodlands, and scrub biome.